Siesta Key Makes a Great Florida Road Trip

 Perhaps Siesta Key could be the least developed island property for hotels.
 Many islands like St. Pete Beach, Amelia Island, Key Largo and Marco Island are loaded with chain hotels.
 They have every major brand with hundreds of rooms rising several floors over the island.
 That is not the case on Siesta Key.
 Yes, there are a few chains, but for the most part, small to medium size hotels and resorts dot the island.
 Most are clean and colorful.
 Some are directly across from the beach and others nestled in the many tree-covered streets.

-Siesta Key can be visited any time of the year.
+Siesta Key can be a Florida road trip any time of the year.
 However, we recommend weekdays during off-season periods.
-You won’t have competition for beach space, restaurant seats or parking spots in July to November.
+You won’t have competition for beach space, restaurant seats, or parking spots from July to November.

 You may also enjoy our post about Lido Key and St. Armand Circle.
 This island is just north of Siesta Key.